Function caching is a technique used to improve the efficiency of programs by storing the result of a function for specific inputs.

 dictionary stores the results offactorial

-- Before calculating the result, we check if it is already stored in the cache, returning the stored value if available
+- Before calculating the result, we check if it is already stored in the cache, returning the stored value if it is available

-In general, the result is similar to what we would get using @lru_cache
+In general, the result is similar to what we would obtain using @lru_cache

 .
-But knowing how to do it manually is useful if we need to customize the cache behavior.
+But knowing how to do it manually is useful if we need to customize the behavior of the cache.